Salty Superstition

 - Lighting a cigarette with a candle can spell doom to a sailor.

-- Elmo's Fire surrounding a sailor's head means he'll die within a day.
+- Saint Elmo's Fire surrounding a sailor's head means he'll die within a day.

-- Wearing the color red can bring bad luck.
+- Wearing the color red can bring unfavorable luck.

 - Throwing the cat overboard is a definite no no and will bring the ship and the souls she carries to all kinds of disaster.

-- A dog found near fishing tackle can bring bad luck.
+- A dog found near the fishing tackle can bring bad luck.

-- Don't pass a flag through the rungs of a ladder.
+- Don't pass a flag through the rungs of a ladder while on board.

 - Repairing a flag on the quarterdeck heralds misfortune.